Find the financial support that you need! View Funding Resources!

 The Symptoms of Paralysis

-Numbness and loss of voluntary movement are the most well-known effects of paralysis.
-However, the body’s other systems can be impacted, leading to the following symptoms or secondary effects.
+Altered sensation and loss of voluntary movement are the most well-known effects of paralysis.
+However, the body’s other systems can be impacted, leading to the following symptoms or secondary effects:

 • Blood flow disruption